FrancisVila/MFT_convert/content/en/docs/Gateway/Gateway_Interoperability_Guide/t_intgr_gtw_wkfloInterop/Working_in_Gateway_Navigator/t_gtw_create_loclPrtnr.md

 ## Gateway GUI procedure

-In the left pane of the Gateway Navigator main window, click to expand the **Partner Management** node.
+1. In the left pane of the Gateway Navigator main window, click to expand the **Partner Management** node.

-Right-click the **Trading Partners** sub-node and from the context menu select **New**.
+2. Right-click the **Trading Partners** sub-node and from the context menu select **New**.

-From the context menu, select the type of partner.
+3. From the context menu, select the type of partner.

-View available partner types

 -   SMIME partner
 -   AS1 partner